Northshore Debate Series 5

 glhf!

-Katharine Morley -- she/they
+Katharine Morley -- she/her

 RETIRED FROM DEBATE COACHING/JUDGING AS OF FALL 2024.
 WAHOOOO!!!!